openSUSE/news-o-o/_posts/2010-04-17-opensuse-weekly-news-issue-119-is-out.markdown

 ####  [Stefan Seyfried: Rearranging Accounts in Claws-Mail](http://seife.kernalert.de/blog/2010/04/11/rearranging-accounts-in-claws-mail/)

 "I recently added a new account to my Claws-Mail configuration.
 That account will soon become one of my main accounts, so I was not happy about it being shown on the bottom of the folder list, below all my less important accounts.
 Using the GUI, I could not find a way to move it around.
 I already thought about manually changing the configuration, editing all the references for all accounts.
 Fortunately, when looking around the ~/.claws-mail directory that contains everything, I found folderlist.xml which is an easy to understand (and edit) XML file that describes how the folders are displayed.
-I did no fancy stuff, just moved the <folder type=â€imapâ€â€¦> â€¦ </folder> block, that corresponds to the new account up to the first place and voilÃ¡ â€” it works.
+I did no fancy stuff, just moved the <folder type=”imap”…> … </folder> block, that corresponds to the new account up to the first place and voilá — it works.
 BTW: Claws-Mail is still my favourite email client after using it for over a year - that clearly is a new record ;)"

 ####  [Free Software Magazine/Daniel Escasa: New-line search & replace in OpenOffice.org Writer -- the lazy way](http://www.freesoftwaremagazine.com/columns/new_line_search_replace_openoffice_org_writer_lazy_way)

-"Iâ€™ve been editing the Philippine Star Trek fansâ€™ section of the New Worlds Alliance site for a few months now, and the contributors have been submitting their articles embedded in the email message.
+"I’ve been editing the Philippine Star Trek fans’ section of the New Worlds Alliance site for a few months now, and the contributors have been submitting their articles embedded in the email message.
 I actually prefer that to an attached file, because I can read the article right away, without having to open another application.
-When Iâ€™m ready to edit, I ask GMail to create a Google document out of it.
+When I’m ready to edit, I ask GMail to create a Google document out of it.
 Trouble is, the resulting file has hard new-line characters after every line, and a double new-line between paragraphs.
 I could cursor to the end of each line, delete it, and type in a space, but my inner sloth told me there had to be a better way."

 ###  For Commandline/Script Newbies